Lovers of food, history, and fashion will find many things to do in Milan. We certainly did!

 Today the Arch of Peace, or Arco della Pace, stands at the center of a large plaza, at the edge of the Sempione Park.
 It’s one of Milan’s most Instagrammable locations, so you’ll find many a selfie taking tourist here.
 Go be one of them, there’s no shame in it!

 If you want to sit back and relax after a few long and exhausting hours of city sightseeing, we recommend putting together a simple picnic for one of the city’s numerous parks.
-So grab a chunk of Gorgonzola, some grapes, crackers and the finest bottle of Prosecco you can find, bring a blanket and get ready for some leisurely people-watching.
+Grab a chunk of Gorgonzola, some grapes, crackers and the finest bottle of Prosecco you can find.
+Bring a blanket and get ready for some leisurely people-watching.

 Parco Sempione is the public’s favorite when it comes to beautifully-landscaped gardens right in the heart of the city, offering plenty of space for everyone on its 38.6 hectare grounds.
 The park is adjacent to the gardens of the Sforza Castle and to the Arch of Peace, two of the main landmarks of Milan.
 Come here to picnic and to enjoy panoramic views encompassing both monuments.